ProductPromotion

 //Now we can Shutdown() them all and gracefully terminate our application.

-//The most recently created instance will be Shutdown() first
+//The most recently invoked instance will be Shutdown() first

 for _, instance := range disposables {